-Risk Group 3: Moderate swatting risk
+Risk group 3: moderate swatting risk

-People who are not active online, but who have their contact details—phone number and home address—published by people search sites like MyLife, Spokeo, WhitePages, Instant checkmate, and many others.
+People who are not active online, but who have their contact details — phone number and home address — published by people-search sites like MyLife, Spokeo, Whitepages, Instant Checkmate, and many others.
 These websites collect your data and share your profile for profit.
 Not only do they expose your name, address and other contact details, but they also share info on your family, and a plethora of other data like your financial status, property ownership details, bankruptcy and business records, and so on.
-And unfortunately, 99% of Americans have personal data on people search sites.
+And unfortunately, 99% of Americans have personal data on people-search sites.

 To make matters worse, anyone can access the information presented on these sites.
-Therefore, if someone wants to get you back for something, they can always find your information from these web pages and prank call the cops under your name, and direct people to your home.
+Therefore, if someone wants to get you back for something, they can always find your information on these web pages and prank call the cops under your name, and direct people to your home.

 But sometimes you don’t even need a personal enemy to be put in harm’s way.
 And one infamous incident shows why: